combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 ),
 ```

-This template order LLM to generate text, extract python code block from the generated text, and evaluate the code.
+This template orders the LLM to generate text, extract a Python code block from the generated text, and evaluate the code.

-`after_transform` is called after LLM generates text.
+`after_transform` is called after the LLM generates text.
 We passed `ExtractMarkdownCodeBlockHook` and `EvaluatePythonCodeHook`.

 Let's see what they do.

-`ExtractMarkdownCodeBlockHook` extracts code block of the language specified by `lang` from the generated text and store it to `state.data["python_segment"]`.
+`ExtractMarkdownCodeBlockHook` extracts a code block of the language specified by `lang` from the generated text and stores it in `state.data["python_segment"]`.

-`EvaluatePythonCodeHook` evaluates the code stored in `state.data["python_segment"]` and store the result to `state.data["answer"]`.
+`EvaluatePythonCodeHook` evaluates the code stored in `state.data["python_segment"]` and stores the result in `state.data["answer"]`.

-As convention, `key` is used to represent the key of `state.data` to store the result of hook.
+As a convention, `key` is used to represent the key of `state.data` to store the result of the hook.

-After that, `after_control` is called. `IfJumpHook` jumps to `gather_feedback` template if `answer` is in `state.data` or `first.template_id` otherwise.
+After that, `after_control` is called. `IfJumpHook` jumps to the `gather_feedback` template if `answer` is in `state.data`, or `first.template_id` otherwise.
 We will explain State later.
-Now you should remember that hook is dealing with State.
+Now you should remember that the hook is dealing with State.

 `gather_feedback` and `first.template_id` are template ids, the unique identifier of the template passed to the runner. `template_id` can be set at instantiation like:

 ```python